 Chipper workouts are always fun.
 Chipper means that there is a list of exercises that you must finish in that order the coach has listed.
-It is only one round but the rep scheme is usually higher then in a regular set up in a circuit.
+It is only one round but the rep scheme is usually higher than in a regular set-up in a circuit.
 It is because you only do that particular exercise once before moving on to the next.

 It is so fun to go down the list and check off the ones you have already done and see the task list get smaller.
-Chippers usually take longer time then a normal wod but are more fun cause there have to be so many varied movements in it.
+Chippers usually take a longer time than a normal WOD but are more fun cause there are so many varied movements in it.

 Singlet, Couplet, Triplet And So On